jacebrowning/jacebrowning.info/about.md

 ---
 layout: page
-title: About
+title: About Me
 ---

 I build, customize, and integrate tools that empower developers to deliver high-quality code.
 I have experience working on products in the embedded, mobile, and web domains, with a particular expertise in test automation, especially in Python.
 Professionally, I focus on Quality Assurance, CI/CD, and Developer Experience tooling.
-In my free time, I enjoy contributing to open source projects, volunteering at local technology events, and combing that with polictal activism.
+In my free time, I enjoy contributing to open source projects, volunteering at local technology events, and combing that with political activism.

 <!-- Jace Browning builds, customizes, and integrates tools that empower developers to ship quality code.
 He has worked on products in the embedded, mobile, and web space, but his expertise is test automation, specifically in Python.
 Professionally, he focuses on Quality Assurance, CI/CD, and Developer Experience tooling.
 In his free time, he enjoys contributing to open source and volunteering at local technology events. -->